Skip to content

 Swap images

 Select an image and click the Image action.
 VoxelSite opens the asset picker so you can choose a replacement from your uploaded images.
+The toolbar hides while the picker is open and reappears if you cancel.
+After selecting an image, the element deselects for a clean state.

 Edit styles